makstl/suinotifierbot/README.md

-# SuiNotifierBot - Telegram Sui Blockchain Notification Bot
+# SuiNotifierBot - Telegram Bot for Sui Blockchain Monitoring

 Sui Notifier is a Telegram bot written in C# that notifies users about transactions and other relevant events occurring in the Sui blockchain.
 The bot integrates with the Telegram messaging platform, allowing users to receive real-time notifications on their Telegram accounts.